intersect-sdl/documentation/docs/user/semantic_editing.md

 - **Inline Annotation**: Highlight text to link it to a URI or concept
 - **Block Annotation**: Assign a semantic type or role to the entire block

 Autocomplete and vocabulary suggestions are available during annotation.
-Blocks may also display embedded metadata (e.g., `dc:creator`, `prov:wasGeneratedBy`).
+Blocks may also display embedded metadata (e.g., `dc:creator`, :rdfterm[prov:wasGeneratedBy]).

 ---